Privacy notice

 How do I complain if I am not happy?

-If you are unhappy with any aspect of this privacy notice, or with how your personal information is being processed, please contact the Data Protection Officer at the following address:-
+If you are unhappy about anything in this privacy policy, or with how your personal information is being used, please contact the Data Protection Officer at the following address:

 Data Protection Officer: